Quasi-Hamiltonian model spaces: Abstract

 \section{Abstract}

 Let $K$ be a simple and simply connected compact Lie group.
-We call a quasi-Hamiltonian $K$-manifold $M$ a quasi-Hamiltonian model space if it is multiplicity free and its moment map is surjective.
-We classify all quasi-Hamiltonian model spaces by identifying a certain lattice that uniquely determines the space via \cite{Kno14}.
+We call a (twisted) quasi-Hamiltonian $K$-manifold $M$ a quasi-Hamiltonian model space if it is multiplicity free and its momentum map is surjective.
+We explicitly identify the subgroups of the Lie algebra of the maximal torus of $K$, which, by F.~Knop's classification of multiplicity free quasi-Hamiltonian manifolds, are in one-to-one correspondence with the isomorphism classes of quasi-Hamiltonian model $K$-spaces.

-\part{Introduction}
+\section{Introduction}

-A (quasi-affine) $G$-variety for $G$ reductive is called a {\bf model variety} if its coordinate ring contains every irreducible representation exactly once \cite{GZ85}.
-These varieties have played a very central role for a broad range of classification problems.
+A quasi-affine variety equipped with an action of a complex connected reductive group $G$ is called a \emph{model variety} for $G$ if its coordinate ring contains every irreducible representation of $G$ exactly once.
+The study of such `representation models' started in \cite{bgg-model-russian} and has been quite fruitful, see for example \cite{gelfand-zelevinski-model1, gelfand-zelevinski-model2, adams-huang-vogan, luna-model,bravi_gandini_maffei-proj_norm_model}.

-The aim of this paper is to classify a similar class of model spaces in the setting of so-called twisted quasi-Hamiltonian manifolds: Let $K$ be a compact and simply connected Lie group and $\tau$ a smooth automorphism of $K$.
-The group $K$ is equipped with an action by twisted conjugation $g\mapsto kg\tau(k^{-1})$.
-To distinguish this twisted action from the adjoint action, we use $K\tau$ for $K$ when we mean the twisted action.
-Roughly speaking, a {\bf (twisted) quasi-Hamiltonian $K\tau$-manifold} is a smooth manifold $M$ equipped with a $K$-action, a 2-form $w$ and a smooth map $m:M\to K$, the {\em (group valued) moment map}, fulfilling certain compatibility conditions.
-A quasi-Hamiltonian manifold is called {\bf multiplicity free} if all its symplectic reductions are points.
+In this paper, we classify analogous \emph{model spaces} in the setting of the quasi-Hamiltonian manifolds introduced by A.~Alekseev, A.~Malkin and E.~Meinrenken in \cite{alekseev-malkin-meinrenken-groupvaluedmoment}.
+Roughly speaking, a quasi-Hamiltonian $K$-manifold is a smooth manifold $M$ equipped with an action of a compact connected Lie group $K$, a 2-form $\w$ and a smooth $K$-equivariant map $m:M\to K$, called the {\em (group valued) momentum map}, fulfilling certain compatibility conditions (see \cref{def:qHam}).

-By \cite{Kno14}, any multiplicity free quasi-Hamiltonian manifold is uniquely determined by two invariants, a polytope $\P$ and a lattice $\Lambda_M$, a subset of the weight lattice $\Lambda$ of $K$.
-The polytope $\P$ is the projection of the image of the moment map to the alcove $\A$ of a certain affine root system $\Phi$ where $\Phi$ is completely determined by $K$ and the order of $\tau$.

-In his fundamental paper \cite[theorem 11.4]{Kno14}, Knop pointed to a family of quasi-Hamiltonian manifolds where the moment polytope and also the lattice are as big as possible, namely $\P=\A$ and $\Lambda_M=\Lambda$.
-This is an obvious analogon to Gel'fand's {\bf model varieties} \cite{GZ85}.
-Clearly, $\P=\A$ implies that the moment map is surjective.

-The aim of this article is to classify a slightly bigger class of quasi-Hamiltonian manifolds which we call quasi-Hamiltonian model $K\tau$-spaces:
+In fact, this notion can be generalized by allowing a twist of the conjugation action of $K$ on itself.
+Indeed, given a smooth automorphism $\tau$ of $K$ one can require that the momentum map $m: M \to K$ be equivariant with respect to the twisted conjugation action of $K$ on itself.
+In this case, we use $K\tau$ for $K$ equipped with this $\tau$-twisted action and denote the momentum map by $m:M \to K\tau$.
+Such quasi-Hamiltonian $\Kt$-manifolds were first defined by Meinrenken in \cite{meinrenken-twistedconvex} and independently by F.~Knop in \cite{knop-qham-arxiv}.
+In \cite{boalch_and_yamakawa}, P.~Boalch and D.~Yamakawa also independently considered such manifolds in the context of twisted wild character varieties.